Anlor0210/Fishing-2d-version/README.md

 🎣 Step-by-step:
 From the Main Menu, select 1.
 Start Fishing

-Wait until the pointer is inside the Catch Zone
+Wait until the pointer is inside the Catch Zone.

 Press Enter to catch the fish!